conterra/mapapps-flatgeobuf/src/main/js/bundles/dn_flatgeobuf/README.md

-# sample_helloworld
+# dn_flatgeobuf

-This bundle is a blueprint for starting a con terra developer network bundle.
+This bundle adds the support for FlatGeobuf layers to map.apps.
+It uses the library provided by FlatGeobuf.